wp-plugins/inactive-user-deleter/readme.txt

 == Description ==

 When your project lives long time, site will get a lot of fake user's registrations (usually made by spammers).
 This tool will help you to clean this mess up.
-It can filter, select and delete packs users.
+It can filter, select and delete packs of users.

 See more information on http://shra.ru/hobbies/plugins/wordpress-inactive-user-deleter/ - plugin home page.